 The amount of money you decide to spend can vary greatly depending on which countries are on your wish list and, generally speaking, how fancy you are.

 I, for example, am somewhat fancy.
 I like nice hotels.
-I like soft sheets, fluffy robes, high-speed internet, and a decent wine list.
+With soft sheets, fluffy robes, high-speed internet, and a decent wine list.
 I’m not ashamed to admit that and I’m pretty sure there’s not a 12-step program for it.
 I’m a girl.
 Take me as I am.

-With that said, I’ve met plenty of other RTW travelers who operate under no such obligation of fanciness and are perfectly content to spend $20-$30 a night on a hostel (cut that in half in Southeast Asia).
+With that said, I’ve met plenty of other RTW travelers who operate under no such obligation of fanciness.
+They are perfectly content to spend $20-$30 a night on a hostel (cut that in half in Southeast Asia).

 It’s your trip; it’s your budget.
 No rules, no judgement.
 Do what makes you happy.

 If you’re flexible with your flights and accommodations and stick to less expensive countries, there’s no reason you can’t travel for a month (or longer) on the same amount of money you would spend at home.